GSA/datagov-wptheme/README.md

 The `/exportables/` folder contains advanced custom fields definitions in xml format that can be imported manually via acf plugin.

 ### Deployment
-This is a standard WordPress install, so please refer to the [Wordpress Docs](http://codex.wordpress.org/Installing_WordPress).
+This is a standard WordPress install, so please refer to the [WordPress Docs](http://codex.wordpress.org/Installing_WordPress).
 In the near future we hope to release the configuration for installing the Data.gov WordPress using [WordPress CLI](http://wp-cli.org/).

 ## CKAN